puppetlabs/puppetserver/acceptance/README.md

    - You'll need ntp or ntpdate and then run: ```ntpdate time.apple.com```
 4. Take a snapshot of the VM now that you have a pristine OS with SSH access
    - You'll want to revert back to this snapshot every time the run fails during pre_suite
+   - Note that **you might need to set the clock again after each VM restore**

 #### Define a hosts config file for your new VM